igorshevach/nginx-vod-module/README.md

 * **default**: `10s`
 * **context**: `http`, `server`, `location`

 Sets the segment duration in milliseconds.
+It is highly recommended to use a segment duration that is a multiple of the GOP duration.
+If the segment duration is not a multiple of GOP duration, and `vod_align_segments_to_key_frames` is enabled, there could be significant differences between the segment duration that is reported in the manifest and the actual segment duration.
+This could also lead to the appearance of empty segments within the stream.

 #### vod_live_segment_count
 * **syntax**: `vod_live_segment_count count`